skymethod/denoflare-docs/guides/serve.md

     }
     ```

 2. Create a file named `.denoflare`.
-Paste in the following config config:
+Paste in the following config:

     ```jsonc
     // .denoflare